 unique made gray-water tank under the van 27 liters

 (only cold water)

 condition of the van

 Before we started our journey, everything was checked and replaced if needed so we wouldn’t have any problems – we didn’t so far.
 The van itself is very reliable, in good condition and works very neat.
-There is one minor problem: the back doors got a small hit from a tree, so they don’t close properly – it is better to fix it, but can be used like this.
+There is one minor problem: a back door got a small hit from a tree, so it doesn’t close properly – it is better to fix it, but can be used like this.

-Also there are plenty of equipment included in the van: plates, tools, extra wheel, alarm system, pillows, sheets, storage boxes, kitchen equipment, useful gadgets.
+Also there are plenty of equipment included in the van: tools, extra wheel, alarm system, storage boxes, useful gadgets.
 Almost everything we used for the conversion has been bought new and had (or still has) guarantee on it.